dugward/thatmovie/README.md

-# hat movie with the guy from the thing
+# That movie with the guy from the thing

 Inspiried by my parents, a website for anyone who is better at remembering actors than movie titles.